-The FITNESSGRAM Test Administration Manual, software, and materials needed (i.e., skinfold calipers, Curl-Up measuring strips, and PACER CD) to administer the tests can be purchased from Human Kinetics by calling 800-747-4457, extension 2423.
-The manual includes a DVD of all the test protocols and a CD with the pace or cadences for the 15m and 20m PACER, Curl-Up, and Push-Up.
+The FITNESSGRAM Test Administration Manual can be purchased from Human Kinetics by calling 800-747-4457, option 3.
+The manual includes a DVD of all the test protocols and a CD (which may be purchased separately) with the pace or cadences for the 15m and 20m PACER, Curl-Up, and Push-Up.
 In addition, due to the availability of the 15m PACER, there is a conversion table for converting the 15m laps to 20m laps for PACER scoring purposes.
-This conversion table can be viewed and downloaded from the Human Kinetics FITNESSGRAM PACER Conversion Web document at http://www.fitnessgram.net/PACER Conversion.pdf or found in the FITNESSGRAM Test Administration Manual
+This conversion table can be found in the FITNESSGRAM Test Administration Manual.